Jacksonville GREASE TRAP SERVICES

 17. How much will it cost to hire a PPP?

-All PPP members are obliged to offer reasonable grease trap pumping services.
+All PPP members are obliged to offer affordable grease trap pumping services.
 This is why when you choose to work with a Preferred Pumper; you are guaranteed high-quality services at the best possible price.
-For restaurants that use HGI units, we often charge a fixed rate while GGI units are priced according to the amount of grease per gallon.
+For restaurants that use HGI units, we often charge a fixed rate while GGI units are priced according to the grease per gallon amount.

 18. What schedule should I maintain for grease trap pumping?

 There is no fixed answer, and a lot depends on the type of grease trap you have in your commercial kitchen.
-Commercial kitchens that have installed smaller HGI units or grease traps may require more frequent pumping due to the low capacity of these units.
+Commercial kitchens that have installed smaller HGI units or grease traps may require more frequent pumping due to these units’ low capacity.
 However, grease interceptors are large and may only need pumping one to three times annually.

 The local officials will provide you with a specific schedule to follow in terms of pumping.
 You must follow this schedule carefully to stay safe from overflows and blockages.
 Give us a call, and we’ll work with your schedule and show up on time.